 Attractive but parasitic bright green clusters of European mistletoe

-Complicating things is the fact that mistletoe seeds are easily spread.
+As if that weren’t troubling enough, mistletoe seeds are also easily spread.
 Those pretty white berries that add a frosty touch to the sprig?
 Birds love them.
-And as they’re carried away, the berries’ sticky pulp drops onto the upper branches of shrubs and trees, effectively ‘planting’ seeds on other species.
+As they’re carried away, the berries’ sticky pulp drops onto the upper branches of shrubs and trees, ‘planting’ seeds on other species.

 The white berries of mistletoe

 All told, it can take up to two years for a mistletoe to fully develop within a plant.
-Once it has firmly taken root, it finishes off the job by sending out clumps of aerial shoots that typically weaken and distort the host, sometimes even killing it over time.
+Once it has firmly taken root, it sends out aerial shoots that typically weaken and distort the host.
+Sometimes it even kills it.

-There are two main species of mistletoe; Viscum album, known as European or Common mistletoe, and Phoradendron, known as American or Oak mistletoe.
-Both contain a mix of toxic compounds in their stems, leaves and berries that can be harmful to humans and pets if ingested.
+There are two main species of mistletoe, Viscum album (European or Common mistletoe) and Phoradendron (American or Oak mistletoe).
+Both contain a mix of toxic compounds in their stems, leaves and berries that, if ingested, can be harmful to humans and pets.

-The more toxic of the two is Viscum album.
-Native to Europe and western and southern Asia, it has pairs of smooth, oval shaped leaves and small clusters of sticky white berries.
-Viscum album contains a mix of chemicals that includes poisonous amounts of the alkaloid tyramine, which can cause stomach upset, nausea and vomiting, blurred vision, blood pressure changes and in rare cases even death.
+Of the two, the more toxic is Viscum album.
+Its pairs of smooth, oval shaped leaves and clusters of sticky white berries contain a mix of chemicals that include poisonous amounts of the alkaloid tyramine.
+Tyramine can cause stomach upset, nausea and vomiting, blurred vision, blood pressure changes and in rare cases even death.

 The oval leaves and white berries of Viscum album, Common mistletoe

 Not to worry (too much), though.
-In North America, viscum album is a rarity unless it has been purposely transplanted (California being the exception.)
-Instead, a similar species populates our forests.
-Native to the U.S. and Mexico, Phoradendron has shorter and broader leaves than the European species and larger clusters of white berries.
-It secretes a toxin called phoratoxin, which causes the same symptoms as Viscum album, but to a lesser extent.
+In North America, Viscum album is a rarity unless it has been purposely transplanted (California being the exception.)
+Instead, our own native species, Phoradendron, populates our forests.
+American mistletoe has shorter and broader leaves than the European species and larger clusters of white berries.
+It also secretes a toxin, in this case phoratoxin, that causes the same symptoms as tyramine, but to a lesser extent.

 The paddle-shaped leaves of Phoradendron, American mistletoe

-The good news is that although until recently American mistletoe has been widely considered to be as poisonous as the European species, downing a few berries is likely to lead to no more than a stomachache.
-Studies have shown that you’d have to eat a whole lot of berries to experience these reactions.
+In fact, although until recently American mistletoe has been widely considered to be as poisonous as the European species, downing a few berries is likely to lead to no more than a stomachache.
+Studies show that you’d have to eat a whole lot of berries to experience these reactions.
 This according to the National Capital Poison Center’s recent studies describing American mistletoe exposures (mainly by young children at Christmas).
-The vast majority of patients who had eaten parts of the plant had no symptoms and there were no fatalities, even among those who had swallowed mistletoe on purpose.
+The vast majority of patients who ate parts of the plant had no symptoms and there were no fatalities, even among those who had swallowed mistletoe on purpose.